ehtick/OrchidForDynamo/README.md

 In short terms does the CC BY-ND license state: This license allows for redistribution, commercial and non-commercial, as long as it is passed along unchanged and in whole, with credit to the author.

-In the event of violation of the license terms or any other harassment (including, of the author), it will block for the use of the Orchid solution for the user/company until a solution is found.
+Since the use of the software may be seen as a conflict of interest for the author, the use of the license may be limited where a professional work-related conflict of interest may arise.
+Such cases may be the case in the geographical immediate environment, where the author acts professionally and must live off the intellectual property rights in the form of job security/consultancy.
+It will also be seen as a conflict of interest if the author experiences personal bothering or other harassment from any user or company.
+In case of conflict of interest, it will block the use of the Orchid solution for the user/company until a solution can be found.